Light-induced percolative topological phase transition in type-II Weyl semimetal WTe2

-Figure \ref{fig1}(a) illustrates the near-IR pump- THz probe spectroscopy experiment, in which the near-IR pump pulse (100 fs in duration, 1.55 eV in photon energy) and the THz probe pulse collinearly traverse the sample.
-The sample is a \textit{T$_d$}-WTe$_2$ thin film (30 nm thick) grown on a sapphire substrate.
-The topological non-trivial \textit{T$_d$}-WTe$_2$ has an orthorhombic layered lattice structure belonging to \textit{Pmn2$_1$} space group.
+Schematically shown in Figure \ref{fig1}(a), a near-IR pump pulse (100 fs in duration, 1.55 eV in photon energy) and a THz probe pulse with a variable delay are employed in the OPTP experiment.
+The 30 nm WTe$_2$ thin film is grown on a sapphire plate and in the topological nontrivial \textit{T$_d$}-phase of an orthorhombic layered lattice structure (\textit{Pmn2$_1$} space group).
 As shown in Fig. \ref{fig1}(c), within the ab-plane, atoms are covalently bonded with a broken inversion symmetry along the a-axis.
 In the out-of-plane direction, neighboring WTe$_2$ layers are weakly coupled by the Van Der Waals force, and the pertinent interlayer antibonding states were found to constitute the low-energy electronic states in the vicinity of the Fermi level \cite{kim2017origins14}.
-The corresponding band structure of \textit{T$_d$}-WTe$_2$ obtained from density functional theory (DFT) calculation is shown in Fig. \ref{fig1}(d).
+The corresponding band structure of \textit{T$_d$}-WTe$_2$ from density functional theory (DFT) calculation is shown in Fig. \ref{fig1}(d).
 The hole and electron pockets in close proximity to the Fermi level along the Y-$\Gamma$ direction are consistent with the results from photoemission experiments \cite{pletikosic2014electronic25,jiang2015signature26}.
-On the other hand, WTe$_2$ in the topological trivial \textit{1T'} phase, belonging to the \textit{P2$_1$/m} space group, has a crystalline structure resembling that of the \textit{T$_d$} phase, for which the primary indicator is an interlayer shear displacement (Fig. \ref{fig1}b).
-This results in only a minor difference in the free energy of the two phases, which justifies the feasibility of transition into \textit{1T'} phase when certain conditions are fulfilled.
-The band structure of \textit{1T'}-WTe$_2$ possesses similar electron and hole but has distinctions (Fig. \ref{fig1}d).
-As revealed by the DFT calculation, the \textit{T$_d$} - \textit{1T'} phase transition can bring about a significant decrease in the density of states (DOS) near the Fermi level (Fig. \ref{fig1}e).
-By utilizing techniques probing low-energy excitation with sufficiently high resolution, the change in DOS within a minute energy scale is perceivable.
-It, therefore, can serve as an indicator for one to identify and trace details of the phase transition dynamics.
+On the other hand, WTe$_2$ in the topological trivial 1\textit{T'} phase shows a slightly different crystalline structure (\textit{P2$_1$/m} space group) with the primary indicator being the interlayer shear displacement (Fig. \ref{fig1}b).
+This results in only a minor difference in free energy between the two phases, which makes feasible the transition into the 1\textit{T'} phase when certain conditions are fulfilled.
+As revealed by DFT calculation, 1\textit{T'}-WTe$_2$ possesses similar electron and hole pockets but with distinctions (Fig. \ref{fig1}d).
+The \textit{T$_d$} - 1\textit{T'} structural transition can bring about a tiny decrease in the density of states (DOS) within a minute energy scale near the Fermi level (Fig. \ref{fig1}e), which can serve as an indicator of the transition and be best resolved by ultrafast THz spectroscopy.